Skip to content

 1 Star2 Stars3 Stars4 Stars5 Stars

-5.00/5 - 1 votes
+4.00/5 - 4 votes

 Share article

-Why Move to Vancouver?
+Why Moving to Vancouver?

 Vancouver is one of Canada’s most dynamic and livable cities, attracting newcomers from around the world.
 Its mild coastal climate—with relatively warm winters and cool summers—makes it one of the most temperate major cities in Canada.
-The city is surrounded by natural beauty, offering year-round access to outdoor activities: hiking in Grouse Mountainskiing at Cypress or Whistlerkayaking in Deep Cove, and biking along the Stanley Park Seawall are just a few examples.
+The city is surrounded by natural beauty, offering year-round access to outdoor activities: hiking in Grouse Mountain, skiing at Cypress or Whistler, kayaking in Deep Cove, and biking along the Stanley Park Seawall are just a few examples.

 Economically, Vancouver is a center for technology, film and television production, tourism, international trade, and green innovation.
 It’s home to major employers such as Amazon, Microsoft, and SAP in the tech sector; Sony Pictures Imageworks and Industrial Light & Magic in film and visual effects; and cleantech leaders like Moment Energy, Ionomr Innovations, and Svante, which are pioneering sustainable energy and carbon capture technologies.